sutoiku/puffin/README.md

 PuffinDB is an initiative of [STOIC](https://stoic.com/), and not [DuckDB Labs](https://duckdblabs.com/) or the [DuckDB Foundation](https://duckdb.org/foundation/).

+STOIC is a Silver Member of the DuckDB Foundation.

 DuckDB and the DuckDB logo are trademarks of the DuckDB Foundation.

 ## Beliefs